What is Irish dance?

 How much will it cost?

 Cost varies according to the dancer’s level of experience, but we are committed to making our classes affordable and accessible to everyone.
 For more information and a free, personalized quote, please visit the classes page for our contact details.

-NOTE: Introductory discounts are available for brand-new registrants and we have a number of incentive programs including our ‘refer-a-friend’ system where you can earn you up to 25 per cent off of your next semester.
+NOTE: Introductory discounts are available for brand-new registrants and we have a number of incentive programs including our ‘refer-a-friend’ system where you can earn a discount on your next semester.

 Will my child have to compete?